 Are there any pet fees?+

-The pet addendum, and any related deposit or fee is negotiated on a case by case basis, but usually starts at $300 per animal.
+The pet addendum, and any related deposit or fee is negotiated on a case by case basis, but usually starts at $200 per animal.
 Usually, the pet deposit is fully refundable.
 Our pet addendum requires that the Resident have the property professionally treated for fleas and the carpet professionally cleaned once they move out.
-In addition to the pet deposit, at the time of move in, a $50.00 per pet fee is required and an annual $100.00 pet inspection fee.
+A $200 deposit for each pet and $20 monthly pet fee per pet.

 Can I sublease?+

 You may not sublease your property.

 What if I want to get a pet after I have moved in?+

 Adding a pet after a tenant has taken possession of a property is not guaranteed.
 The owner has the right to accept or deny the addition of any pet to the property.
 Before accruing a pet the tenant must submit photos for owner approval, no puppies will be considered.
 If the owner allows the pet, the tenant must complete a Pet Addendum to the contract, pay the required pet deposit along with the pet fee, and annual pet inspection fee.

 How long should I wait to hear back from someone regarding a maintenance problem?+